-I. Introduction
+1. Introduction

-Web services provide a good method for implementing Enterprise Application Integration (EAI), but their use is not restricted to this and they might form the application development framework of the future for any large scale distributed application that can be composed of functional units which are possibly owned by different stakeholders, such as banking systems, healthcare systems and the travel agency systems.
-In the real world, a single web service usually cannot fulfil the requirement for a given enterprise task, however a composition of different web services might meet complex requirements.
-Hence, service composition is the potential silver bullet that enterprises have been looking for and consequently it has attracted the interest of many researchers.
+Web services provide a good method for implementing Enterprise Application Integration (EAI), but their use is not restricted to this and they might form the application development framework of the future for any large scale distributed application that can be composed of functional units which are possibly owned by different stakeholders, such as banking systems or healthcare systems and the typical example of a travel agency.
+In the real world, a single web service usually cannot fulfill the requirement for a given enterprise task, however a composition of different web services might meet the complex requirements.
+Hence, there is the potential silver bullet that enterprises have been looking for and it has attracted the interest of many researchers.
 To date, there are two principal approaches for web service composition.
-The first one is considering web service composition in a dynamic environment essentially as a planning problem, mainly using semantic features of web services to determine whether two services are composable [1].
+The first one is considering web service composition in a dynamic environment essentially as a Stephan Reiff-Marganiec Department of Computer Science University of Leicester srm13@le.ac.uk planning problem, mainly using semantic features of web services to determine whether two services are composable [1].
 The alternative is to provide an abstract plan (a workflow) and select instances of services for fulfilling the tasks in the plan.

-In this context domain experts firstly establish the workflow of some business model using abstract web services and then concrete web services will be bound to every abstract service at runtime in order to fulfil the requirements of customers.
-It is intuitive that the latter is more readily achievable, and in fact BPEL [2] provides the defacto specification language for this.
-However, how to select the appropriate concrete services to compose is still an unsolved problem.
-To select suitable concrete service from a service candidates set with a range of QoS attributes is a non-trivial task.
-In this paper, a novel solution is provided to this problem.
-Clearly the problem is an optimization problem, which turns out to be NP-complete.
-In previous work to address the issue the problem has been modelled as a knapsack problem [3] or alternatively linear and dynamic programming techniques [4,5] have been applied.
-Recently, natural computing techniques have been studied to address QoS-aware web service composition, because of their independence of specific web service knowledge [6,7,8].
-In the world of web service composition using natural computing most effort has been focused on how to obtain the global optimal solution [6,8,9,10], with the focus on 'optimal'.
-However, in the real Internet environment world, thousands of companies set up their services with different QoS attributes in e-commerce.
-Generally, a real business activity is often executed by a combination of several atomic web services, so to select the optimal solution of the combination of several atomic web services with different QoS attributes manually would be very tedious work for customers.
-For example, an online shopping process which has 6 phases, and each phase having 10 atomic web services, would require selecting the optimal 6 services from 60 service candidates.
-In the real world, the situation is even more complex.
-So, it becomes crucially important that a solution is obtained quickly, even if it is only an approximation to the optimal solution.
+In this context domain experts firstly establish the workflow of some business model using abstract web services and then concrete web services will be bound to every abstract service at runtime in order to fulfill the requirement of customers.
+It is intuitive that the latter is more readily achievable, and in fact BPEL [2] provides the de-facto specification language for this.
+However, this still leave the problem of selecting appropriate concrete services.
+To select suitable concrete service from a service candidates set with a range of OoS attributes is a non-trivial task.
+It is exactly this aspect were the current paper provides a novel solution.
+Clearly the problem is an optimization problem and thus is NP-complete.
+In previous work to address the issue the problem has been modeled as a knapsack problem [3] or alternatively linear and dynamic programming techniques [4,5] have been applied.
+More recently, researchers started to use natural computing techniques to address QoS-aware web service composition, because of its independence of specific web service knowledge [6,7,8].

+In the world of web service composition using natural computing most effort has been focused on how to obtain the global optimal solution [6,8-10], with the focus on "optimal".
+However, in the real world. for example when considering telecommunication or medical operation services, it becomes crucially important that the solution is obtained quickly, even if they are then only approximation to the optimal solution.
 Natural computing techniques use populations of genes or antibodies as encoding of the problem space and a fitness function to measure how good a solution is; solutions are improved by evolution a la Darwin: the strongest genes survive and replicate.

 For natural computing methods, the first step is to select a population of antibodies or genes for evolution.
 There are two methods to get the initial population: select the initial population manually or generate them randomly.
 Although the quality of initial antibodies does not affect the final solution much, a bad selection increases the time to convergence significantly.